About Earth’s Treasury

 I stayed active as a gemologist by appraising jewelry on nights and weekends, and looked for other ways to further my education.
 I joined the board of the Philadelphia Chapter of the Women’s Jewelry Association, and participated in mentorship programs through the American Gem Society and social media platforms.
 Through this, I met my gemological mentor and started a podcast called Gemology Worldwide, where we discuss relevant topics in the world of gems and interview experts in the field.
 As fate would have it, Jeff Hapeman was our first guest on the show.
 After our interview, he revealed his need for an artist to create one-of-a-kind pieces for his incredibly unique gemstones, and brought me on as Earth’s Treasury’s full time jewelry designer.
 I’m so inspired by the color and sparkle I see here every day, and love combining my passions as an artist, maker, and gemologist.
 Keep checking the site for new designs, and please contact me to get started on a custom piece of jewelry!

-Tessa Paige, Operations and Bench Jeweler
+Tessa Paige, Inventory and Operations Specialist

-Caroline Patterson, Lead Bench Jeweler
+Caroline Patterson: Lead Bench Jeweler

 As a young adolescent my creative expressionism began in the art studios at the Baum School of Art located in Allentown, PA.
 When I met the age requirements to attend the jewelry workshop I loved nothing more than fabricating my own designs.
 I spent summer weekends traveling to different antique malls, flea markets, and yard sales stocking up on costume jewelry and vintage treasures.
 I’d deconstruct and build wearable sculptures out of my found objects and show them off at different art festivals and craft shows hoping that one day I’d have the skills to manufacture fine jewelry.
-I obtained my BFA double major in Metals & Jewelry and Art-Therapy from Arcadia University in the spring of 2019 where I learned a plethora of skills to help land me a job in the industry after graduation.
+I obtained my BFA double major in Metals & Jewelry and Art Therapy from Arcadia University in the spring of 2019 where I learned a plethora of skills to help land me a job in the industry after graduation.
 My time mass producing gold body jewelry came to an end in April of 2021 when I eagerly accepted a position with the fabulous team at Earth’s Treasury.
 I truly believe that an object that holds great value, is loved, and treasured is precious and look forward to carefully crafting these precious pieces of work.

-Julia Ballaron, Jewelry Designer
+Julia Ballaron: Jewelry Designer

 I’m passionate about art, design, history, travel – and jewelry.
 Some of my earliest memories involve art projects and drawing; I lost count growing up of how many times I was scolded for drawing in the margins during class while in school.
 Over the summers while in High School I worked as a Portrait Artist at Hersheypark and traveled to Europe with American Music Abroad and my school’s foreign language program.
 These experiences influenced my decision to pursue art and design in college.
 During my Freshman Foundations year at Temple University’s Tyler School of Art, I discovered the specialization of jewelry and my passion for this “small scale sculpture for the body”, as our program head described it at the time.
 Once I dove into the Metals/Jewelry/CAD-CAM program, I studied both traditional and cutting-edge methods of jewelry and object creation and began my formal education with Computer Aided Design and Manufacturing.
 In addition, I broadened my experience in art by pursuing an Art History Minor, which is how I traveled to Rome for a semester in my junior year.

-Nina Reisinger, Photography/Shipping and Operations Support
+Nina Reisinger: Jewelry Designer and Shipping and Operations Support

 Oliver “Ollie” Hapeman, Head of Security